vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 Data loss
 ~~~~~~~~~

-The loss of the keys to controlling the re-issuance tokens by the Issuer means that no more Synth can
+The loss of the keys to controlling the re-issuance tokens by the issuer means that no more Synth can
 be issued.
 Some of the Synth in circulation may become permanently unavailable (loss of keys, burning
 or locked forever due to mistakes or errors).
 In case when new Synth cannot be issued, and some
 of the previously issued Synth is unavailable, some amount of the locked collateral will become
 impossible to redeem, simply because the amount of available Synth is less than the total amount of
 collateral locked.
-The Issuer should pay the utmost attention to the *safety* of the storage
+The issuer should pay the utmost attention to the *safety* of the storage
 of the keys that control re-issuance tokens.

 To spend the collateral locked in the covenant, the spender will need to provide the script that